 Subway pickpockets and thieves are always in search of their “holy grail”….. the wallet.
 When stolen from a pocket, wallet, purse, or day-pack, it can bring joy and happiness to a subway pickpocket’s heart – and with it your cash, credit cards, and other valuable items.
 A subway traveler needs to be as committed to protecting their wallet or purse as much as the subway thief is committed to trying to steal it from you in the first place.

-Know that subway pickpockets always look for the weak and the vulnerable.
-If they had their way, they would prefer everyone to be blind and fragile to make there job easier, but the next best targets for pickpockets are the tired, distracted, and the unaware, which is usually where tourists come in to play.
-When it comes to tourists, they and unless you’re a gifted style chameleon and already have a wardrobe of Italy-bought, but know that many times, even if you try to look the part of being local, something else will give you away that you are a tourist, confused looks, hesitant steps, even your hand gestures, your haircut, and even your smile.
-Those are just some of the things that make us stand out from locals, and that’s before we open our mouth and start speaking English, or Italian with a foreign accent.
-Just remember, subway pickpockets are experts at spotting tourists, no matter how much we try to blend in.
+Subway pickpockets always look for the weak and the vulnerable.
+If they had their way, they would prefer everyone to be blind and fragile to make there job easier.
+The next best targets for pickpockets are the tired, distracted, and the unaware, which is usually where tourists come in to play.
+When it comes to tourists, they know that even if you try to look the part of being local, something else will give you away that you are a tourist, confused looks, hesitant steps, even your hand gestures, your haircut, and or your smile.
+Those are just some of the things that make you stand out from locals, and that’s before you open our mouth and start speaking French or Italian with a foreign accent.
+Just remember, subway pickpockets are experts at spotting tourists.
 So while it feels nice to blend in as much as possible, know that you probably won’t be able to “pass.”
 This is not a bad thing – it’s just a fact.
 What you do need to try to do is try not look like a clueless tourist… Some items of clothing will mark you as not just a tourist, but one who hasn’t traveled much.
 And that can make you a particular target.
 The items that really stand out include big white tennis shoes, sweat suits and sweatpants, t-shirts with U.S flags, or printed with “I LOVE PARIS”.
 Fairly or not, these items aren’t just interpreted as “I’m a tourist”; they’re interpreted as “I’m a tourist, and I’m on my first trip abroad ever!”.

 Once you have though about how you look and act in a subway overseas to help reduce being targeted by a pickpocket, the most important subway pickpocket prevention tip comes into play – “subway travelers need to be totally conscious of their surroundings.”
 Once you have this level of awareness, you will be able to reduce your victimization chances by half.
 To reduce these odds even more, you need to understand the “modus operandi” (method of operations or skills of the trade) used by subway pickpockets.